Jada Pinkett Smith: Commercial success (2003–2017)

 Perhaps her best-known role to date is the part of human rebel Niobe in the films The Matrix Reloaded (2003) and The Matrix Revolutions (2003), sequels to 1999's The Matrix, and the related video game Enter The Matrix (2003).
 The character was written specifically with Pinkett Smith in mind.
 Directly after she filmed her scenes for Ali, Pinkett Smith flew to Australia to work on the Matrix sequels.
 The sequels earned over $91 million and $48 million during their North American opening weekends, respectively.

 In the neonoir thriller Collateral (2004), alongside Jamie Foxx and Tom Cruise, Pinkett Smith played a U.S. Justice Department prosecutor and the target of a contract killer.
 The film was a critical and commercial success, grossing $217.8 million worldwide.
-She voiced Gloria, a strong, confident, but sweet hippopotamus, in the computer animated film Madagascar (2005).
+She voiced Gloria, a strong, confident, but sweet hippopotamus, in the animated film Madagascar (2005).
 Tom McGrath, one of the film's directors, said they found all these traits in her voice when they listened to her.
 Despite a mixed response from critics, the film was a commercial success, earning $532 million worldwide, and becoming one of the biggest hits of 2005.
 In 2007, she played the wife of an affluent dentist in the drama Reign Over Me, with Adam Sandler, Don Cheadle, Liv Tyler, and Donald Sutherland.
 Entertainment Weekly called the film a "strange, black-and-blue therapeutic drama equally mottled with likable good intentions and agitating clumsiness", and found Pinkett Smith "graceful" in it.

 In 2008, Pinkett Smith took on the role of a lesbian author in the all-female comedy The Women, opposite Meg Ryan, Annette Bening, Debra Messing, and Eva Mendes.
 Though a commercial success, The Women was panned by critics, with Pinkett Smith earning a nomination for the Golden Raspberry Award for Worst Actress for her performance.
-Her directorial debut was the drama The Human Contract (also 2008); she also wrote, and starred as the sister of a successful but unhappy businessman, with Paz Vega and Idris Elba.
+Her directorial debut was the drama The Human Contract (also 2008); she also wrote it, and starred as the sister of a successful but unhappy businessman, with Paz Vega and Idris Elba.
 It debuted at the Cannes Film Festival in May 2008.
 The success of Madagascar led Pinkett Smith to return to the role of Gloria in the 2008 sequel Madagascar: Escape 2 Africa, which earned US$603 million at the international box office.